pedrodeleondev/hangmangame/README.md

-This is the improved Spanish hangman game.
+This is the Spanish hangman game in Python.